SebastianPost96/rx-boilerstate/README.md

-## Rx Boilerstate
+# Rx Boilerstate

-rx-boilerstate is a minimalistic and performant library for managing state in Angular applications.
+Rx Boilerstate is a minimalistic and performant library for managing state in Angular applications.
 It provides a boilerplate class that can be extended to easily create an Observable state.

-#### Features
+### Features

 - Minimal Implementation Code
 - Snapshotting